CMS-InfoSec/Aether_2/docs/runbooks/secrets-service-key-rotation.md

      --dry-run=client -o yaml \
    | kubectl --context aether-staging apply -f -
    ```
+   > **Note:** The GitOps base no longer includes a placeholder `secrets-service-config` Secret.
+This manual apply (or a sealed
+   > secret committed to a secure repo) is the source of truth for the rotated key.
 3. Restart the deployment to pick up the new key:
    ```bash
    kubectl --context aether-staging rollout restart deployment/secrets-service